mintproject/mic/docs/notebooks/upload_component.md

 ## Configure your credentials

-To upload your model compopnent, you should [configure your credentials for MIC](../commands/configure.md).
+To upload your model component, you should [configure your credentials for MIC](../commands/configure.md).
 You can skip the section: `Setting up GitHub credentials`

-!!! info

 ### Upload Docker Image